tri-cods/html-css/lessons.md

 ## Evaluation

-Which of the following statements is correct:
+Which one of the following statements is correct:
 - Elements have opening and closing tags.*
 - Tags have opening and closing elements.